digitallawyer/openlegaldictionary/_definitions/sign.md

 title: Sign
 permalink: "/definitions/sign.html"
-body: To affix one’s name to a writing or instrument, for the purpose of authend-cating it, or to give lt effect as one’s act
+body: To affix one’s name to a writing or instrument, for the purpose of authend-cating it, or to give it effect as one’s act
 published_at: '2018-07-07'
 layout: post
 ---